Murder of Derk Wiersum: Trial

 On 27 January 2020, the police arrested a 31-year-old man, later named as Moreno B., from Rotterdam.
 He is suspected of co-perpetrating the murder and was arrested in Amsterdam.
 The first session against Anouar Taghi is on 4 March 2020.
 The judiciary is convinced that the group around Anouar Taghi delivered cars to the perpetrators of the murder, such as the Renault Mégane and the Volkswagen Transporter that appear to have been used for pre-observations.
 In Taghi's home the police found equipment for tracking cars and jammers, for disrupting means of communication: things that are frequently used in the harsh criminal environment, including during liquidations.
-The Renault Mégane, who drove at least 26 times through the street where Wiersum lived in August, was signaled during a police operation in Taghi's warehouse in Utrecht in the same month.
+The Renault Mégane, who drove at least 26 times through the street where Wiersum lived in August, was signalled during a police operation in Taghi's warehouse in Utrecht in the same month.
 The judiciary says Anouar Taghi ordered a few days after the murder to set the Renault Mégane on fire, the car was found burned out in Voorburg.
 His phone was also seen at the same location as the Renault Mégane in the weeks prior to the murder.
 He also had pictures on his phone of the cars used in the murder.

 Because of the other investigation against Taghi, the police had placed eavesdropping equipment in his house.
 A few days after a broadcast of Opsporing Verzocht about the murder he had a telephone conversation with an unknown Surinamese man.
 In this conversation he said: 'I am wanted for the murder of Wiersum and therefore I get out of the air for a while.
 My DNA is found'.
 The Surinamese man asked him for money, but Taghi did not want to give it and became angry.
 The court decided to detain Anouar Taghi for at least another three months.